-8.2 If new housing or residential development is proposed next to an existing use, including a business, supermarket, sports and recreation facility, restaurant, public house or community facility, it may raise the issues described above.
-This is where the existing use, which had otherwise been operating acceptably, may cause noise and other nuisance to the residents in the new homes.
-If not adequately addressed, this issue could result in the closure of a business/ facility or restrictions of its opening hours despite there being no change to how it operated in the past.

-8.3 Where a proposal for housing or a residential use may lead to a serious problem of the type described, an application may be refused unless the applicant can demonstrate how the issue will be addressed.
+- 8.2 If new housing or residential development is proposed next to an existing use, including a business, supermarket, utilities infrastructure (such as a wastewater treatment works or electricity station), sports and recreation facility, restaurant, public house or community facility, it may raise the issues described above.
+In terms of existing utilities infrastructure, consideration should be given to the potential need of that asset to expand to support future growth.
+Applications may wish to contact the relevant utilities provider to confirm if they have plans to expand an asset close to their proposal.
+When considering if an existing use may cause an issue to new homes, the vehicle movements to that existing use should also be considered. - 8.3 Where a proposal for housing or a residential use may lead to a serious problem of the type described, an application may be refused unless the applicant can demonstrate how the issue will be addressed.
 This may include the applicant making changes to the layout or design of the proposed development or other mitigation.
-The mitigation may require agreement between parties and applicants are advised to speak to the owners/operators of neighbouring businesses or facilities.

-8.4 In order to help determine where this kind of issue might arise, we encourage you to seek pre-application advice.
-This may well determine whether you need to include any extra information with your application, for an example, a noise assessment.

-8.5 If this is relevant to your proposal, you should include a planning statement with your application saying how you have addressed it.
+The mitigation may require agreement between parties and applicants are advised to speak to the owners/operators of neighbouring businesses or facilities. - 8.4 In order to help determine where this kind of issue might arise, we encourage you to seek pre-application advice.
+This may well determine whether you need to include any extra information with your application, for an example, a noise assessment. - 8.5 If this is relevant to your proposal, you should include a planning statement with your application saying how you have addressed it.